archiebenn/BIOLM0051_analysis/README.md

-# Intro to Bioinformatics Project repo
+# Project Repo for "Introduction to Bioinformatics" module on MSc Bioinformatics 2025/26